-Mr. Balducci had a couple of parcels on Sumner Street.
+Tony Balducci had a couple of parcels on Sumner Street in beautiful Lunenburg, Massachusetts.
 One of them, a property at 240 Sumner, was subject to occasional flooding problems arising from poor drainage.
-He wanted the problem remedied, so he made a deal to partner up with the Town of Lunenburg to install a drainpipe.
-Like most deals of this nature, Balducci’s job was simply to pay and the Town’s end of the project was to do the work.
+Tony wanted the problem remedied, so he made a deal to partner up with the Town to install a drainpipe.
+Like most deals of this nature, Tony’s job was simply to pay, and the Town’s end of the project was to do the actual work.

 The directionally-challenged workers for the town installed a drainpipe.
-It’s just that Mr. B had two places, not just one.
-And you guessed it: the drainpipe was installed at 244 Sumner Street instead of 240 Sumner Street, where it was supposed to be set.
+It’s just that Mr. B had two places on Sumner, not just one.
+And you guessed it: the drainpipe was installed at 244 Sumner Street instead of 240 Sumner Street (where it was supposed to be set).
 The result, of course – besides a drainpipe installed where it wasn’t needed – was that the flooding problems continued at 240 Sumner, where it was needed but not installed.

-Mr. Balducci was one of those unwary ones.
-Whatever he did during the six-year interregnum between discovering that the drainpipe was in the wrong place and suing, he never made demand on the Town to cure its negligence.
+Tony Balducci was one of those unwary ones.
+Whatever else he might have done during the six-year interregnum between discovering that the drainpipe was in the wrong place and suing, Tony never made demand on the Town to cure its negligence.
 That meant that his claim for negligence had not been administratively exhausted, and the count was thus thrown out.
-Unsurprisingly, the Massachusetts Tort Claims law required that such a demand — called “presentment” — be made on the municipality before a lawsuit could be filed.
+Unsurprisingly, the Massachusetts Tort Claims Act required that such a demand — called “presentment” — be made on the municipality before a lawsuit could be filed.

-Mr. Balducci had a few other claims to make against the Town, including trespass and wrongful removal of trees.
+Tony had a few other claims to make against the Town, including trespass and wrongful removal of trees.
 After all, he had given the Town the OK to enter onto 240 Sumner, but not 244 Sumner.
 Those counts were not subject to an exhaustion requirement, and they survived.
-But it’s clear that early in his lawsuit, Mr. B already had a big mountain to climb.
+But it’s clear that early in his lawsuit, Tony already had a big mountain to climb.
 More careful procedural planning — not to mention being quicker out of the chute — would have saved him some legal headaches now.

 The Town moved to dismiss, arguing that the various counts should be dismissed due to the statute of limitations, a failure to comply with the Massachusetts Tort Claims Act, and failure to state a claim upon which relief may be granted.